steventhanna/Argot/README.md

 <!-- end -->
 ```

-## / Comment Languages
+## The Markup

 ### Escape Character
 For this system, the character that will be used to denote specific information to be extracted is `@`.
 To keep this system operating correctly, `@` cannot be used in any documentation.
 If `@` is used intermittently in other comment blocks, the validity of the outputs can not be assured.

-Comment blocks for this system will begin with `/**`.
-Each preceding line will being with `*`, and the finishing line will be end with `*/`.
-With each piece of documentation, a tag should be given in the form `@tag :: ` so that the system can distinguish between methods, vars, etc.
+If your given language supports multi-line comments, then write all Argot documentation within those.
+If not, write single comments.

+**IMPORTANT:** for languages that do not support multi-line comments like Java or C, the last tag in each set must have a `@end`.

+Tags should be given in the form `@tagName :: `.
+Some examples will straighten this all out.

-** NOTE:**  Markdown can be parsed from within the documentation, simply include ` ` ` tags within the description.
+** NOTE:**  Markdown can be included within the documentation itself, and it will be rendered on the final page.

 ### Types
 - `FUNC` - Tag for a function or method